 I really like how personal Knot Thread Stitch feels overall - Lisa shares her inspiration for all the projects, what she thought, why she decided to do this or that, how she developed and changed the idea.
 It's really interesting to read about someone else's creative process, but I think it also helps make the process feel very transparent and accessible.
 You can do this too, you can find your own inspiration, it's okay for you to make changes, etc.

 Many of the artists involved in the book hadn't done embroidery before, so the tales of how they got to grips with their projects are also really interesting and add to the feeling of "I can do this too!" which I think the book inspires.

 The only downside to the artist projects is that it has resulted in some slightly weird labelling, where Lisa's projects are all labelled "part one" even when there is no artist version for that project (i.e. no part two!) which is a tad confusing at times (I am easily confused by such things!)

 This isn't a book to buy if you want fancy embroidery patterns, or a detailed guide to embroidery techniques and I think if you expected either you'd be disappointed.
 But if you've not done much embroidery before, or are interested in experimenting with how you use it, and in sparking your creativity then I think this would be a great addition to your bookshelf.

 Knot Thread Stitch is published by Quarry Books.
 RRP £15.99.
 It's available from Amazon UK, Amazon USA, The Book Depository and many other bookshops.

-[Disclaimer: Quarry Books sent me a free review copy of this book, and the Amazon links in this post are affiliate links]
+[Disclaimer: Quarry Books sent me a free review copy of this book, and the Amazon & Book Depository links in this post are affiliate links]